 Lastly, you will find information on other situations involving working hours where problems and issues can occur.
 For example, there are certain rights and regulations involved in working at night, in working overtime, getting time off for public duties such as jury service, as well as issues like working on Sunday and getting holiday entitlements.

-Almost all UK workers have a legal right to a minimum level of pay, called the National Minimum Wage.
+Almost all UK workers have a legal right to a minimum level of pay, called the minimum wage.
 The level is set by the government each year based on the recommendations of the independent Low Pay Commission (LPC).
 In addition, workers have other rights relating to pay, the first being the right to getting a payslip for each pay period, and the right to not having any unfair deductions from your pay.
 They also have the right to receive notice pay if they are laid off, right to bonuses and incentives promised to you, as well as the right to sick pay.
 Use this section to find information on all of these topics.

 Discrimination means treating some people differently from others.
 It isn't always unlawful - after all, people are paid different wages depending on their status and skills.
 However, there are certain reasons for which your employer can't discriminate against you by law.